 The preparation of financial statements in conformity with GAAP requires management to make estimates, assumptions and judgments that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of expenses during the reporting periods.
-Significant estimates, assumptions and judgments reflected in these condensed consolidated financial statements include, but are not limited to, the accrual of research and development expenses and the valuation of stockbased awards.
+Significant estimates, assumptions and judgments reflected in these condensed consolidated financial statements include, but are not limited to the valuation of stock-based awards.
 Estimates are periodically reviewed in light of changes in circumstances, facts and experience.
 Actual results could differ from the Company's estimates.